 If the weather is warm, where do you peel your wetsuit down?
 (Answer: probably only at Ornö)

-How long does it take for both teammates to take the wetsuit down and up again?
-If it takes a long time, would it be better to accept the heat and just drink a bit more?
+How long does it take for both teammates to peel the wetsuit down and up again?
+If it takes a long time, would it be better to accept a little heat and drink a bit more?

 If your team is strong in the off-trail, where do you want to avoid being stuck behind a pack where there is little room for overtaking?
 You need to know such things.

-In addition to that I brought one bar as mentioned and ate mainly bananas from aid stations.
+In addition to gel I pack one bar for Vånsholmen and eat banana or equivalent from aid stations as they appear.
 Adapt to your preference.

-Drink plenty of water at the stations.
-Swimming is such a treacherous activity.
+Drink plenty of at the stations.
 It is difficult to sense dehydration at an early stage.
 Especially when you are in the cold water.
+As with gels, keeping count on ingestion is more reliable than ”feeling”.

-If your stomach allows, drink from the ocean while swimming.
-You might want to try that before to see what amount your stomach can handle.
+Provided your stomach allows, drink from the ocean while swimming.
+You might want to try that during exercise to see what amount your stomach can handle.

 I bring two soft flasks.
-One containing my gel mix and one for liquid picked up at aid stations.
-At most stations, ÖTILLÖ no longer provides cups.
+One, as said, containing my gel mix and one initially empty for liquid picked up at aid stations.
+Stations do not provide cups as an environmental consideration.

-Draft whenever the opportunity comes along, or even strategically follow a team at suitable speed.
+Draft whenever the opportunity arises, or even strategically stalk a team at suitable speed from land.
 You’ll always have your partner draft on you or the other way around, in any case.
 Side-by-side is wasting your team’s energy total to no use.
 The men’s front of ÖTILLÖ will usually be a group for a very long time, until a team breaks away on a run.
 You might realize why.

 Swimming about 10 km in a day with long runs in between means energy efficiency is key.
-You don’t sprint or even change speeds if there is not a very good reason to do so.
+You don’t venture into higher heart rates if there is not a very good reason to do so.
+Don’t worry, there will be plenty of time at the end for redlining anyway.

-If you realize you are gapping your partner swimming and you don’t have a tow line, slow your stroke down as that will help your partner to get back into your stream.
+If you realize you gap your partner swimming and you don’t have a tow line, slow your stroke down as to help your partner to get back into draft.
 When approaching shore, on the other hand, you could swim a few meters ahead allowing for some exit scouting.

 Sighting is very important.
 Even if you are a good swimmer you don’t want to be swimming 740 m when everyone else is swimming 700.
 Personally I prioritize sighting and swimming straight over pushing it very hard since my ability to swim straight deteriorates at very high effort.
 Especially so in choppy water.

-Most teams use fairly big pull buoys and hand paddles but don’t bring paddles so big that you are no longer able to pull through the whole stroke after 7 km.
+Most teams use fairly big hand paddles but don’t bring paddles so big that you are no longer able to pull through the whole stroke at the back half of the race.

 ÖTILLÖ WC is in the Baltic Ocean, which has brackish water.
 Some people will go without goggles and that works.
 If you use stronger contact lenses, you might want to bring a spare contact if swimming without goggles.
 This also being a thing to definitely practice before adopting.